-When I think about the trademarks of the 17th century Dutch paintings I particularly like, two things come to mind: bright intimate indoor spaces and the astonishing way the fabrics and materials are represented.
+When I think about the trademarks of 17th-century Dutch paintings I particularly like, two things that come to mind: bright intimate indoor spaces and the astonishing way the fabrics and materials are represented.
 Vermeer does not fail us and his milkmaid is a brilliant showcase of both.
-There are certain indispensable characteristics which help us to decode, understand and somehow even own this scene, as if it was our kitchen, too.
+There are certain indispensable characteristics that help us to decode, understand, and somehow even own this scene, as if it was our kitchen, too.
 Just to be clear, I doubt this milkmaid would need my help.
-She looks enraptured in her own private moment, her arms, wrists and hands steadily holding the jug, pouring milk into a ramekin of some kind.
+She looks enraptured in her own private moment, her arms, wrists, and hands steadily holding the jug, pouring milk into a ramekin of some kind.
 She seems to be perfectly in control and I wouldn’t dare to disturb her.

 This painting belongs to a genre that was used to represent the wealth of Dutch families at the time.
 For instance, to have servants to spare to pose for a painting is a statement in and of itself.
-In Vermeer’s society it was acknowledged and accepted that a maid could become her master’s lover.
+In Vermeer’s society, it was acknowledged and accepted that a maid engaged in love affairs with their masters – with consent or without it.
 As a result, some of Vermeer’s contemporary painters conveyed maids as sexually charged women.
-Or at least, as much as was possible during the 1600s!
+Or at least, as much as was possible in the 17th century!
 They were sometimes represented as a potential threat to the peace of a gentleman’s life.
 In this case, the artist chose a different path and the image is dignified and calm.
-Therefore, the milkmaid gives us no mischievous half smile, nor does she intensely stare at us while she plucks a quail.
+Therefore, the milkmaid gives us no mischievous half-smile, nor does she intensely stare at us while she plucks a quail.
 I am weirdly grateful to him for that small mercy.

 in painted quiet and concentration